2303A52291/aws-lambda/README.md

 ## Notes
 - The Lambda function reads the SNS topic ARN from the environment variable `ALERT_TOPIC_ARN`.
 - Update the `template.yaml` to match your bucket and email.
+- **This project is designed so anyone can follow the instructions and execute it successfully, even without prior AWS experience.**

 ## Cleanup
 To delete the stack and all resources: